 We may send you marketing information, including about our services and other products that we believe you may be interested in, by e-mail, SMS, MMS or other electronic means with your express consent.
 You may give us your express consent by, for example, ticking a box on an electronic or paper form where we seek your permission to send you electronic or other marketing information.

 You may subsequently opt-out of receiving marketing communications from us, by using any unsubscribe facility we provide, or by calling (03) 9264 9000 or emailing firstname.lastname@example.org.
 If you do opt-out, however, you will still receive communications from us relating to the goods and services we provide to you, such as appointment reminders and follow-ups.

 We take reasonable steps to protect all of the personal information we hold from misuse, interference and loss, and from unauthorised access, modification or disclosure.

-We may provide personal information about you to our service providers who assist us in providing our goods and services.
+We may provide personal information about you to our group companies, or service providers who assist us in providing our goods and services.
 We may otherwise use or disclose your personal information where required or authorised by law, which may include emergency situations and assisting law enforcement agencies.